Muqluk/Paylocity-Assessment/docs/initial/business-need.md

       * Preview & Confirmation of edits.
   1. Preview of the costs (running total as well as final)
   1. Administrators need to preview & verify numbers before before payroll is ran
-* The costs _may change_ in between so the calculation needs to reflect the _current_ state of the calculation, rather than the state at the time the employee entered it.
+* The costs may change in between so the calculation should be a runnng total, **_reflecting the current state_** of the calculation, rather than the state at the time the employee entered it.
+  * _clarifying statement - the cost(s) of individual benefits may change in real time <sup>(???)</sup> as an employee is actively making or updating selections._

 [^1]: Planned to be consumed via multiple web applications, mobile devices, etc